AI Writing

 Dataset Quality: This benchmark dataset came from a MUCH larger dataset and did not get a human review to clean it.
 The result is that there are some entries that are not great samples.

-New Updates to Detectors: All tests were run within a 1 week window between July 24-July 28 but these results are a snapshot of a moment in times performance and not reflective of future performance.
+New Updates to Detectors: Our model was run on Feb 13th 2024 and all other tests were run within a 1 week window between July 24th-July 28th 2023 but these results are a snapshot of a moment-in-time performance and not reflective of future performance.

 Limited Dataset Size: As our AI research team wrote, 2000 samples should not be considered a conclusive efficacy test.